 Non-alcoholic

-A creamy cup of bubble tea consists of tea, milk, and chewy tapioca pearls.
-The description sounds simple, but since you can use any kind of tea and milk for the drink, the number of combos is endless.
+A creamy bubble tea consists of tea, milk, and chewy tapioca pearls.
+The description sounds simple, but you can use any kind of tea and milk for this energy drink with endless combinations.

-About tea, the most popular choice is black tea.
-Its pleasantly bitter taste mixes flawlessly with milk’s fatty and sweet flavor, creating a killer combination.
+Regarding tea, the most popular choice is black tea for its pleasantly bitter taste mixed with milk’s fatty and sweet flavor, creating a killer combination.
 However, oolong tea and scented green tea, especially matcha, are no less enjoyable.

 In terms of milk, the richness of whole milk makes it the ideal option for bubble tea.
-Nevertheless, anyone anxious to keep their weight in check can switch to skim milk, soy milk, or coconut milk.
+Nevertheless, anyone anxious to keep their weight in check can switch to skim, soy, or coconut milk.
 Those ingredients will impart an additional fruity scent to your tea.

-From a lone island, bubble tea has won Chinese affection as well as that of many Western countries.
-One of the best bubble tea combos is to munch on tapioca pearls along with yummy Hong Kong foods.
+From a lone island, bubble tea has won Chinese affection and that of many Western countries.
+One of the best bubble tea combos is munching tapioca pearls and yummy Hong Kong foods.
 The drink is always all the rage in that region.

 While it can be served both hot and cold, many people in China overwhelmingly go for iced bubble tea.
-Enjoying the tea’s cool sweetness in the summer heat is as close to heaven on earth as you can get.
+Enjoying the tea’s cool sweetness in the summer heat is as close to heaven on earth as possible.

-Where to find: Cafes, tea shops, restaurants in China.
+Where to find: Cafes, tea shops, and restaurants in China.

 Non-alcoholic

-When your body is heaty, you will develop all kinds of nasty symptoms: acne on your beautiful face, a dry mouth, or a sore throat.
-I have a Chinese drink to remedy that condition: Suanmeitang (literally “sour plum drink”).
+When your body is in heat, you will develop nasty symptoms: acne on your beautiful face, a dry mouth, or a sore throat.
+Suanmeitang, translated to “sour plum drink,” is a perfect remedy while enjoying the refreshing flavor of Chinese fruits in this drink.

 A gulp of Suanmeitang, preferably with ice, will please your taste buds tremendously.
-You will be tingling with its balanced blend of fruity sweetness, satisfying sourness, and a slightly salty undertone that completes the experience nicely.
+You will tingle with its balanced blend of fruity sweetness, satisfying sourness, and a slightly salty undertone that completes the experience nicely.

 Suanmeitang is extremely effective at reducing your body’s heat buildup, making it an excellent summertime drink.
 The tangy flavor of this plum-derived goodness can also stimulate your appetite and aid your digestion wonderfully.